Flag of Spokane, Washington: Fourth flag: 2021–present

-In a 2004 survey of city flags in the United States by members of the North American Vexillological Association (NAVA), the Spokane flag ranked 111th out of 150 overall, with an average score of 3.15 out of 10 points.
+In a 2004 survey of city flags in the United States by members of the North American Vexillological Association, the Spokane flag ranked 111th out of 150 overall, with an average score of 3.15 out of 10 points.
 A resolution sponsored by city councilmember Kate Burke proposing the creation of a task force for designing a new flag was passed unanimously by the city council in June 2019.
 The Spokane Flag Commission was formed in December 2019 and consists of ten local residents representing the city government, Spokane tribal government, arts commission, and vexillologists.

 In September 2020, the Spokane Flag Commission began a month-long contest to solicit flag designs from the public for review and a later public vote among selected finalists.
 The contest allowed for three submissions per person and required a simple design meeting basic criteria set by vexillologists on the flag commission.
 Over 400 designs were submitted during the contest, which were ranked by the public in a December 2020 survey, and a field of 12 finalists were selected by the Flag Commission.
 The finalists were announced in March 2021 and a month-long online ranked-choice vote was opened the following month for Spokane Public Library cardholders and members of the Spokane Tribe of Indians.

 The winning design, announced by the Spokane Flag Commission on May 10, was submitted by local graphic designer Derek Landers and features white and green field separated by a representation of the Spokane River.
 A total of 2,110 votes were cast in the online vote, which took ten rounds until the winning design earned a 56 percent majority.
 The city council passed a resolution to adopt the new flag on June 14 (Flag Day) ahead of an official unveiling the following day.